wvella/demo-kafka-java-data-contracts-bytetoeat/README.md

       1. Show the new `raw.recipe-value` Data Contract in the Confluent Cloud UI.
 Notice that `application.major.version` is now set to 2.
       1. Show the `split_chef_first_and_last_name` and `join_chef_first_and_last_name` migration rules in the Confluent Cloud UI.
       1. Look at logs for the four recipe applications:
-         1. Start up the V1 producer in Window 1:
+         1. View logs for the V1 producer in Window 1:

                ```shell
                make logs SERVICE=byte-to-eat-v1-docker-producer-recipes
                ```

-         1. Start up the V1 consumer is Window 2.
+         1. View logs for the V1 consumer is Window 2.

                ```shell
                make logs SERVICE=byte-to-eat-v1-docker-consumer-recipes
                ```

-         1. Start up the V2 producer in Window 3
+         1. View logs for the V2 producer in Window 3

             ```shell
             make logs SERVICE=byte-to-eat-v2-docker-producer-recipes
             ```

-         1. Start up the V2 consumer is Window 4
+         1. View logs for the V2 consumer is Window 4

             ```shell
             make logs SERVICE=byte-to-eat-v2-docker-consumer-recipes